wp-plugins/gallery-slideshow/readme.txt

 1. The "Edit Page" admin screen showing the WP editor in text mode and a sample gss shortcode.
 2. A screen capture of a GSS slideshow in the Twenty Thirteen theme.
 [See here](http://s89693915.onlinehome.us/wp/?page_id=4) to view a working slideshow.

+== Changelog ==

+= 1.1 =
+* Loads "gss-custom.js" -- which can be used to alter default slideshow options -- if it is present in the /gallery-slideshow/ plugin directory.
+Sample 'gss-custom.js' file included inside /assets/ directory.

+= 1.0 =
+* Initial release.